 Successfully navigate and thrive in a multi‐institution context through persuasion, consensus, and effective communication

 Foster trust and confidence; earn support from internal and external constituencies

-Establish and maintain effective working relationships with constituency groups, officials and representatives of public and private foundations and organizations, employees, co-workers, and the public
+Establish and maintain effective working relationships with industry representatives, officials of public and private organizations, administrators, staff, and the public

-A bachelor’s degree from a recognized college or university preferably with a major in fundraising management, non-profit management, philanthropic leadership, or a related field.
-An advanced degree in one of the aforementioned majors is desirable.
+A bachelor’s degree from a recognized college or university preferably with a major in security management, emergency management, criminal justice, business administration, public administration, or related field.
+Four years of additional qualifying experience may be substituted for the degree requirement.

 Travel to locations throughout the District is required.